day8/re-frame/docs/CodeWalkthrough.md

 ## Initial Code Walk-through

 At this point, you are about 50% of the way to understanding re-frame.
-You are armed with:
+You have:
- - a high level understanding of the 6 domino process (from re-frame's README)
+ - an overview of the 6 domino process [from this repo's README](../README.md)
- - an understanding of application state (from the previous tutorial)
+ - an understanding of app state ([from the previous tutorial)](ApplicationState.md))

-By the end of this tutorial, you'll be at 70%, which is good enough to start coding by yourself.
+In this tutorial, **we look at re-frame code**.
+By the end of it, you'll be at 70% knowledge, which is good enough to start coding by yourself.

-In this tutorial, **we'll look at re-frame code**.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->